Saber: An Efficient Sampling with Adaptive Acceleration and Backtracking Enhanced Remasking for Diffusion Language Model: Introduction

-To evaluate the superiority and generalizability of Saber, we conduct extensive experiments on multiple mainstream code generation benchmarks.
-We have the findings from the following main aspects: 1) Saber achieves the state-of-the-art performance for DLM sampling in code generation, boosting Pass@1 accuracy by an average improvement of 1.9\% over mainstream DLM sampling methods while achieving an average inference speedup of 251.4\%.
-2) We demonstrate that Saber is a model-agnostic training-free sampling method, which shows effectiveness on various DLMs with consistent performance gains.
+To evaluate the effectiveness and generalizability of Saber, we conduct extensive experiments on multiple mainstream code generation benchmarks.
+We have the findings from the following aspects: 1) Saber achieves the state-of-the-art performance for DLM sampling in code generation, boosting Pass@1 accuracy by an average improvement of 1.9\% over mainstream DLM sampling methods while achieving an average inference speedup of 251.4\%.
+2) We demonstrate that Saber is a model-agnostic training-free sampling method, which shows effectiveness on various DLMs under different settings and benchmarks with consistent performance gains.
 3) Through a comprehensive ablation study and variants experiments, we validate that both adaptive acceleration and backtracking-enhanced remasking are integral to Saber's success.
-As a result, Saber effectively mitigates the speed-quality trade-off, significantly narrowing the performance gap between DLMs and ARMs for code generation.
+4) Furthermore, experiments on mathematical reasoning and scientific reasoning benchmarks demonstrate that Saber generalizes beyond code generation tasks.
+As a result, Saber effectively mitigates the speed-quality trade-off with lower total computational cost, significantly narrowing the performance gap between DLMs and ARMs for code generation.